Militants hold Red Cross workers for seven hours in east Ukraine

 He could not clarify the nature of the accusations levelled against them or say where they had been held.

-Another Ukrainian Red Cross official in Kiev who asked not to be named, said that the institution had sent a report about the event to the Interior Ministry.
-He did not elaborate.

-The Donetsk-based Novosti Donbassa website said the hostage takers had also seized large stores of medicine from the Donetsk office.
+Novosti Donbassa said the hostage takers had also seized large stores of medicine from the Donetsk office.

 The Red Cross website said medication had been delivered on May 7 to Donetsk head office for distribution in the region, where there has been heavy fighting in recent days between pro-Russian militants and Ukrainian security forces.